raisedadead/ama/README.md

 Absolutely, but please be patient.
 I do get a ton of emails, notifications & alerts.
 With the amount of spam these days, its easy to miss an important email such as yours! 🤷🏽‍♂️

 **GitHub is the fastest way to reachout**.
 [Consider a public ama](https://github.com/raisedadead/ama/issues/new), if your query does not warrant email.
-I will try and post some of the queries here redacting as much as I can for benefit of others.

 Note: Pitching me a service, product or similar for my employer will be ignored straight up, so don't bother.

-Email me here: `ama [at] raisedadead .com` | `mrugesh [@] freecodecamp.org`
+Email me here: `ama [at] raisedadead .com` | `mrugesh [@] freecodecamp.org`, I will try and post some of the queries here redacting as much as I can for benefit of others.

 ### How about Twitter?